CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman run distroless_hello_world_img /usr/bin/rust_dev_hello
 ```

-There is an example of this code in the folder `alpine_hello_world_test`.
+There is an example of this code in the folder `test_cross_compile`.

 You can use this image for distribution of the program to your server.
-It is only 11MB in size.
+It is only 11 MB in size.

 ## Cross-compile to Wasm/Webassembly